descartes100/zkapp-privacy/README.md

-# Mina zkApp: Private Inputs And Hash Functions
+# Mina zkApp

-This template uses TypeScript.
+This is a project to illustrate how to build privacy in zk-app with embedded characteristics of Mina.

 ## How to build